Unruh effect for inertial observers through vacuum correlations: Introduction

 A wave mode which originates from $\mathcal{J}^{-}$ and reaches $\mathcal{J}^{+}$ also experiences a change in background geometry in the process.
 In order to obtain the Bogoliubov coefficients between the asymptotic observers \footnote{We can think of observers moving with large speeds and reaching future timelike infinity.
 These observers, in an approximating limit, may be mimicked through late time observers on $\mathcal{J}^{+}$.} on $\mathcal{J}^{-}$ and $\mathcal{J}^{+}$, we need to re-express a set of complete mode functions $v_{\omega}$ suited to observers on $\mathcal{J}^{+}$ in terms of complete set of mode functions $u_{\omega}$, defined equivalently on $\mathcal{J}^{-}$.
 When we trace back the out-going modes $v_{\omega}$ on $\mathcal{J}^{+}$ through the center, (i.e., through $r=0$ with $r$ being the Schwarzschild radial co-ordinate) onto $\mathcal{J}^{-}$, we see that the mode functions suited to $\mathcal{J}^{+}$ have support only on the portion of mode functions $u_{\omega}$ on $\mathcal{J}^{- }$.

 Therefore the Bogoliubov coefficients are obtained by taking inner products of $u_{\omega}$ and $v_{\omega}$ on a portion of $\mathcal{J}^{-}$, i.e., below the line $u=d$ \cite{Hawking:1974sw,Birrell:1982ix,Parker:2009uva,gravitation}.
 (This has an effect similar to that of partial tracing out of modes in the case of eternal black hole.)
 Furthermore, we now also have to take into account the change of geometry experienced by the mode function $u_{\omega}$ when we trace it back to the past null infinity.
-However, if we are interested only in the late time behavior of $u_{\omega}$, we can use ray-optics approximation \cite{Hawking:1974sw,Birrell:1982ix,Parker:2009uva,gravitation} for tracing back the mode functions. {\it Thus, the late time behavior of the out going asymptotic future modes is essentially controlled by the tracing over of portion of $\mathcal{J}^{-}$, rather than the change in the geometry.} This is the mathematical reason why the dynamics of the collapse is irrelevant to obtain the temperature and one obtains the same result as in the case of an eternal black hole and Hartle-Hawking vacuum state.
+However, if we are interested only in the late time behavior of $u_{\omega}$, we can use ray-optics approximation \cite{Hawking:1974sw,Birrell:1982ix,Parker:2009uva,gravitation} for tracing back the mode functions. {\it Thus, the late time behavior of the out going asymptotic future modes is essentially controlled by only a portion of $\mathcal{J}^{-}$, rather than the direct effects of change in the geometry, which is already discarded in the ray-optics approximation.} This is the mathematical reason why the dynamics of the collapse is irrelevant to obtain the temperature and one obtains the same result as in the case of an eternal black hole and Hartle-Hawking vacuum state.
 The \textit{exact} Bogoliubov coefficients, obtained by going beyond the ray optics, will, of course, be sensitive to the geometry change as well.
 Further, it is the loss of time reversal invariance during the collapse which leads to a non-zero flux of energy, which is absent in the case of an eternal black hole and Hartle-Hawking vacuum state.